 Alcoholic liver disease

-Excessive ethanol consumption causes more than 60 % of chronic liver diseases in the Western countries (and probably higher in Hungary), and is the 5th leading cause of death.
+Excessive ethanol consumption causes more than 60 % of chronic liver diseases in the Western countries and is the 5th leading cause of death.
 Alcoholic liver disease is a major cause of liver transplantation.

 The causes of alcoholic hepatitis are most likely toxic products and metabolites from ethanol metabolism, like: